Build

 - Signal generation and risk rules.

-- Order execution and position sizing.
+- Target-position behavior and position sizing.

 - Set revision-specific values such as thresholds, windows, and limits.